andriibaranets/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Data Cleanup.md

 where pickup_time = ' ' or pickup_time = 'null';

 update pizza_runner.runner_orders
-set distance = ' '
+set distance = null
-where distance is null or distance = '' or distance = 'null';
+where distance = ' ' or distance = 'null';

 update pizza_runner.runner_orders
-set duration = ' '
+set duration = null
-where duration is null or duration = '' or duration = 'null';
+where duration = ' ' or duration = 'null';

 update pizza_runner.runner_orders
-set cancellation = ' '
+set cancellation = null
-where cancellation is null or cancellation = '' or cancellation = 'null';
+where cancellation = ' ' or cancellation = 'null';
 ````

 In case of measurements only part of the value should be **REPLACED**, so function **regexp_replace** can be used to cover both 'km' and variations of 'min'.